OpenSourceEconomics/econ-project-templates/docs/src/introduction.rst

 The first should lure you in quickly, the second convince you to stick to the tools in the long run---unless you are familiar with the programs already, you might think now that all of this is overkill and far more difficult than necessary.
 It is not. *[although I am always* `happy to hear <mailto:hmgaudecker@gmail.com>`_ *about easier alternatives]*

 The templates support a variety of programming languages already and are easily extended to cover any other.
-Everything is tied together by `Waf <https://waf.io>`_, which is written in `Python <http://www.python.org/>`_.
+Everything is tied together by `pytask <https://pytask-dev.readthedocs.io>`_, which is written in `Python <http://www.python.org/>`_.
 You do not need to know Python to use these tools, though.

 If you are a complete novice, you should read through the entire documents instead of jumping directly to the :ref:`getting_started` section.
 First, let me expand on the reproducibility part.